Things to Do in Charleston on Thanksgiving

 Want to go at your own pace on a Charleston walk?
-Self-guided walks is one of our favorite Charleston activities.
-Check out historic downtown buildings and museums, shop along King Street and don’t miss Rainbow Row.
+Taking a self-guided walk is one of our favorite Charleston activities.
+Check out historic downtown buildings and museums, shop along King Street, and don’t miss Rainbow Row, Charleston.

 Mount Pleasant is the perfect option for people looking to escape the bustle of downtown.
 Located across the Ravenel Bridge, this neighborhood features an abundance of parks and historic locations including Boone Hall and the Charles Pinckney National Historic Site.